Joey Waronker: Career

 In 2009, Waronker joined Thom Yorke, Nigel Godrich, Mauro Refosco and Flea to play material from Yorke's album The Eraser, as well as other original pieces, for three dates in Los Angeles in October 2009.
 The band, now named Atoms for Peace, then played a brief tour of America in April 2010.
-Their full-length album Amok was released February 25, 2013 on XL Records.
+Their full-length album Amok was released February 25, 2013, on XL Records.
 Waronker later contributed drums to the song "The Axe" from Yorke's third studio album, Anima.

-He currently plays drums with his band, Ultraísta, formed with bandmates Nigel Godrich and Laura Bettison.
+Waronker formed Ultraísta with Nigel Godrich and Laura Bettison.
 Their debut album was released on Temporary Residence on October 2, 2012.
-A remix single of their song "Smalltalk" was released September 18, 2012 on Ghostly International.
-He performed on six tracks on Brandon Flowers' The Desired Effect, which reached number one in the United Kingdom.

-Waronker plays on Irish folk musician Malojian's 2017 album, "Let Your Weirdness Carry You Home."
+The same year, he appeared on Irish folk musician Malojian's 2017 album, Let Your Weirdness Carry You Home.